Frequently Asked Questions about Annie Oakley

 Learn more

-The Garst Museum in Greenville, Ohio, is a large historical museum with over 300,000 artifacts on display in over 35,000 square feet of exhibit space within six building wings.
+The Garst Museum and the National Annie Oakley Center in Greenville, Ohio, is a large historical museum with over 300,000 artifacts on display in over 35,000 square feet of exhibit space within six building wings.
 Major exhibits are The National Annie Oakley Center, CrossRoads of Destiny, American Indians, Lowell Thomas, the Village, Agricultural and Military exhibits.
+Please see the Garst Museum Store for the books below, gift items and merchandise relating to Annie Oakley.

 One or Two Eyes Open, is a compilation of selected stories from Annie Oakley or Frank Butler, her husband.
 Many of these have been transcribed as they appeared in the newspapers.
 These are selections from Annie's scrapbook.
 Microfilmed copies at Garst Museum were provided by the Buffalo Bill Historical Center, Cody, WY.